Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

-The DE background rate in the prototype remains several orders of magnitude higher than the expected CE$\mathrm{\nu}$NS signal yield.
+The DE background rate in the prototype remains four orders of magnitude higher than the expected CE$\mathrm{\nu}$NS signal rate.
 This excess arises primarily from multiple experimental limitations intrinsic to the small scale prototype setup.
-First, high energy S2 events induced by external $\gamma$-rays and cosmic muons generate DEs.
-In the prototype, the absence of passive shielding allows an elevated $\gamma$-ray flux, thereby increasing the frequency of such DE processes.
-Second, the limited number of PMTs constrains position reconstruction, preventing effective spatial–temporal correlation vetoes against DE originating near a previous high-energy event.
-The single-channel readout also suffers from signal saturation under muon or high energy S2 signals, which shortens the effective acquisition window and limits the ability to exclude delayed emissions.
+First, high energy S2 events induced by external $\gamma$-rays and cosmic muons are the dominant source of DEs.
+In the prototype, the absence of passive shielding results in a $\gamma$-rays interaction rate of order $\mathcal{O}(100)\mathrm{Hz}$, which is approximately two orders of magnitude higher than full-scale RELICS detector.
+Furthermore, the muon rate is $\mathcal{O}(1)\mathrm{Hz}$ and a factor of 10 lower than the full-scale RELICS detector.
+Consequently, the average time interval between high energy interactions is reduced to approximately $\mathrm{10~ms}$, compared to about $\mathrm{100~ms}$ expected in RELICS.
+Since the DE rate follows a power-law dependence on the time gap following high energy events, this shorter interval contributes to an enhancement of the DE background by more than an order of magnitude.
+Second, the limited number of PMTs constrains position reconstruction, preventing effective space-time correlation vetoes against DE originating near a previous high energy event.
+In addition, the anode readout suffers from signal saturation under muon or high energy S2 signals.
 The PMT saturation effect impedes identification and tracking of muon trajectories, which are essential for subsequent DE rejection.
-Finally, the current analysis does not exploit the spatial difference between genuine CE$\mathrm{\nu}$NS signals and DE clusters.
-While physical CE$\mathrm{\nu}$NS events produce S2 signals arising from a single localized site below the liquid surface, DE backgrounds often comprise the superposition of electrons emitted from spatially distributed positions associated with prior muon tracks.
-The full-scale RELICS detector will overcome these limitations through enhanced position reconstruction enabled by a larger PMT array, passive shielding, and space–time correlation algorithms, which together are expected to suppress DE backgrounds.
+These are sources of one order of magnitude background suppression.
+The full-scale RELICS detector will adopt a dual-readout configuration, adding signals from an intermediate PMT dynode to the standard anode readout.
+This strategy extends the dynamic range, ensuring that muon tracks and high energy events are precisely characterized without saturation~\cite{Yang_2026}.
+Moreover, 3D reconstruction of the muon track will be performed to suppress the DE background.
+Finally, DE backgrounds often comprise the superposition of electrons emitted from spatially distributed positions associated with prior muon tracks and can be distinguished via analyzing their waveforms and distribution patterns on the top PMT array.
+This pattern analysis is expected to provide an order of magnitude rejection power in the full-scale detector.
+In conclusion, the full-scale RELICS detector will overcome these limitations through enhanced position reconstruction enabled by a larger PMT array, PMT dual-readout, passive shielding, and space-time correlation algorithms~\cite{cai2024relicsreactorneutrinoliquid}, which together are expected to suppress DE backgrounds by approximately three orders of magnitude relative to the prototype to reach the target sensitivity.